AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

 Read TotalAV Review

 Antivirus software protects your devices from malicious online threats.
 In tandem, a firewall provides an additional layer of security to your network.
 It acts as a barrier between your network and external threats like hackers.
-So it's a big drawback that TotalAV doesn't have a firewall.
-However, both AVG and TotalAV provide a virtual private network (VPN), which helps secure incoming and outgoing traffic to your network.

-Another non-essential (but still important) feature missing from AVG is a password manager, which helps to create, manage, and store your passwords across devices.
+Another non-essential (but still important) feature that's missing from AVG is a password manager, which helps to create, manage, and store your passwords across devices.
 If you prefer to have a password manager included in your antivirus program, then consider TotalAV.

-TotalAV features dashboard
+TotalAV macOS app dashboard

-Let’s look at core antivirus protection features.
-Both AVG and TotalAV offer reliable, comprehensive protection.
-AVG boasts many scan options, including Smart Scan, Deep Scan, File or Folder Scan, Boot-time Scan, USB/DVD Scan, and Performance Scan.
 On the other hand, TotalAV is a straight shooter with only two types of manual malware scans: a Quick Scan and a System Scan.
-The full System Scan takes significantly longer than a Quick Scan, but the total time was only about 10 minutes.
+The full System Scan takes significantly longer than a Quick Scan, but the total time was only about 10 minutes during our testing.

 TotalAV offers real-time protection in the form of WebShield, which is a service under the “Internet Security” section.
 Comparatively, AVG’s phishing and email protection checks for deceptive attachments that could be dangerous.